Published:

 Here's how to enable Intune Diagnostics:

-1. Sign in to the Azure portal.
+1. Navigate to Intune portal.

 Step 2: Use Azure Monitor

-Once diagnostics are enabled, the Intune app logs can be sent to Azure Monitor.
+Intune app logs can be sent to Azure Monitor.
 Azure Monitor collects, analyzes, and acts on telemetry from your cloud and on-premises environments.
 It helps you understand how your applications are performing and proactively identifies issues affecting them and the resources they depend on.

 Azure Monitor collects data from various sources, including application logs, operating system logs, and performance data.
 This data can be used to create comprehensive analytics, allowing you to gain insights, detect anomalies, and set up alerts for specific conditions.